 Early in the book, Mrs. March shows her daughters how to be compassionate and help German immigrants.
 The grandfather, Mr. Laurence also displays helping the community in his philanthropy.
 Finally, Jo exhibits this virtue in her plans to establish a school for boys.

 Evaluation of Little Women

-I really have nothing but good things to say about Little Women.
-It is great book for all ages, especially girls and young women.
+I have nothing but good things to say about Little Women.
+It is a great book for all ages, especially girls and young women.
 The plot of the book moves very smoothly and I guarantee that you will fall in love with most of the characters.
 This novel should be read today because it is filled with very good moral messages.
-These messages include the importance of work, compassion and help for neighbors, being true to your principles, and love among siblings and love for parents.
+These messages include the importance of work, compassion, and help for neighbors, being true to your principles, and love among siblings and love for parents.

 Although some might judge Little Women as being too juvenile or pro-feminist for the time it was written, you can't deny it is a great novel for the moral messages the author succeeds in getting across to readers.

 Which character in Little Woman do you enjoy the most?